theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 > “ I    quite agree with you  , ” said the Duchess ; “ and the moral   of that        is — ‘          Be     what
 # .
 ISg+ NSg   V     P    IPl+ . .
 V/J  D   NSg/V   . .
 V/C D   NSg/V/J P  N/I/C/Ddem+ VL .
 Unlintable NSg/VX NSg/I
 > you  would  seem to be     ’ — or      if    you’d like        it         put   more        simply — ‘          Never imagine
 # IPl+ NSg/VX V    P  NSg/VX . .
 NPrSg/C NSg/C W?
 NSg/V/J/C/P NPrSg/ISg+ NSg/V NPrSg/I/V/J R      .
-Unlintable V     NSg/V
+Unlintable R     NSg/V
 > yourself not   to be     otherwise than what   it         might    appear to others that       what   you
 # I+       NSg/C P  NSg/VX J         C/P  NSg/I+ NPrSg/ISg+ NSg/VX/J V      P  NPl/V  N/I/C/Ddem NSg/I+ IPl+
 > were  or      might    have   been  was not   otherwise than what   you  had been  would  have